bio-phys/asyncmd/README.md

 ## Code Example

-Run `N` gromacs engines concurently from configurations randomly picked up along a trajectory (`traj.trr`) for `n_steps` integration steps each, drawing random Maxwell-Boltzmann velocities for each configuration on the way.
+Run `N` [GROMACS] engines concurently from configurations randomly picked up along a trajectory (`traj.trr`) for `n_steps` integration steps each, drawing random Maxwell-Boltzmann velocities for each configuration on the way.
 Finally turn the python function `func` (which acts on `Trajectory` objects) into an asyncronous and cached function by wrapping it and apply it on all generated trajectories concurrently:

 ```python
 import asyncio